ABDULKAIYOUM/Topic-Modeling-Elon-Musk-Truthout-/README.md

-# Topic-Modeling-Elon-Musk-Truthout-
+# Topic-Modeling-Elon-Musk-Truthout
-A Python project that scrapes Elon Musk articles from Truthout.org, processes the text into a clean corpus, and applies topic modeling techniques for textual analysis.
-Includes metadata extraction, content cleaning, and export-ready datasets for NLP tasks.
+This project performs automated web scraping of articles under the "Elon Musk" topic on Truthout.org, extracting headlines, publication dates, and article content.
+The cleaned data is saved into CSV files and used for unsupervised topic modeling (e.g., LDA) and the data is saved into xlsx file.
+It supports exploratory political/media discourse analysis before and after the 2024 U.S. election.